How do you promote your project to increase community engagement?

 Don’t forget your organisation’s on-hold message or music could be changed to reflect your current engagement project.
 It’s simple but another free avenue to promote your project.

-NETWORKING ways to promote your community engagement project
+NETWORKING ways to increase your community engagement project participation

 41. Your network